sandyjmacdonald/blast_parser/README.md

 blast_parser.py
 ============

-Takes a .xml formatted BLAST results file as input and prints the query and hit IDs for sequences passing the thresholds passed via the command line arguments.
-For sequences with no hits below the thresholds, the program returns "no hits below threshold" rather than the hit ID.
+Takes a .xml formatted BLAST results file as input and prints the query ID, hit ID, percentage identity, query length, alignment length and e value for sequences passing the thresholds passed via the command line arguments.

 ### Dependencies